jade@vandor.sx

 As will be made apparent throughout this post, sun protection is a top priority for me.
 I wear this hat every day, and it does a great job of providing shade for my face and neck.
 It’s very lightweight, has a wide enough brim to be effective, and—most importantly—has a high UPF rating of 40+.

 Going into the job, I thought I would simply wear sunscreen on my arms and legs.
 But, I found that it was too much of a hassle to continually reapply multiple times a day — there’s not really enough time for that.
-So, I decided to get these UPF 50+ sleeves.
+So, I went with the arguably-better alternative: covering up.

 Hoka Bondi SR